How to Safely Celebrate Memorial Day Weekend

-- Avoid driving or boating home at night if possible.
+- Avoid driving, biking, or boating home at night if possible.

-- Avoid the temptation to text or use your cell phone while driving or operating a boat.
+- Avoid the temptation to text or use your cell phone while driving or operating a bike or boat.

 - Avoid jumping in for a swim in waters with a lot of boats or boat traffic — operators may have a hard time seeing a swimmer in the water.

 - If going to the beach, make sure that you’re aware of any warning, such as riptide or jellyfish warnings.
 If you go into the ocean for a swim, make sure you know what to do in the event you do get caught in a riptide or rip current or undertow.

 - Always wear shoes or sandals when walking on the beach, as beach sand may obscure broken glass or other trash or debris that may injure you.

 Contact a Lake Worth Personal Injury Lawyer to Discuss Your Case in Florida

 Did you or a loved one sustain serious injuries in Florida?
 Don’t let the medical bills pile up while you wait for the negligent party or their insurance company to do the right thing.
 Right now, you need an aggressive personal injury attorney on your side, fighting to get you the compensation you need, want, and deserve.
 The skilled attorneys at Gonzalez & Cartwright, P.A. represent clients injured in West Palm Beach, Fort Lauderdale, Pembroke Pines, Hollywood, and throughout Florida.
 Call (561) 533-0345 or fill out our online contact form to schedule a free consultation about your case.
 We have an office conveniently located at 813 Lucerne Ave., Lake Worth, FL 33460, as well as offices in Pompano Beach.